jackhardy1/martian-robots/README.md

 #### What would I improve on if I had more time?

-This took me about 4 hours.
+This took me a bit more than 3 hours - perhaps 4 or so.
 If I had more time, I would have liked to have also done:

 Another class for commands, so that I can extend this with more commands at a later date.